LidiaMorejudo/spanresources/README.md

 **Promote the User to Admin**

-Once inside the Flask shell, use the following Python commands to locate the newly created user by their email address and assign them admin privileges:
+Once inside the Flask shell, use the following Python commands to locate the newly created user by their email address and assign them admin privileges.
+Type each line individually, without the initial hyphen, and press Enter:

-from yourapp import db
+- from yourapp import db
-from yourapp.models import User
+- from yourapp.models import User

-user = User.query.filter_by(email="user@example.com").first()
+- user = User.query.filter_by(email="user@example.com").first()
-user.role = "admin"
+- user.role = "admin"
-db.session.commit()
+- db.session.commit()
-print("User promoted to admin.")
+- print("User promoted to admin.")

 Replace yourapp with the name of your application package and "user@example.com" with the email used during registration.

-Exit the Shell
+**Exit the Shell**

 Type exit() and press Enter to return to your normal terminal session.

 ## Verifying Admin Access

 Once you’ve promoted a user to admin, you can verify that the role has been applied successfully by following these steps:

-Log In to the Website
+1. **Log In to the Website**
 Open your deployed Heroku website in a browser.
 Navigate to the Profile section and log in using the credentials you used when creating the admin account.

-Check for Admin Access
+2. **Check for Admin Access**
 After logging in, return to the Profile page.
 If the user has been successfully promoted, you will see a new menu option labeled Admin at the bottom of the navigation.

-Access the Admin Dashboard
+3. **Access the Admin Dashboard**
 Click on the Admin link.
 You should now be redirected to the admin dashboard where you can create and manage blog posts.

 🎉 Congratulations — you’re now ready to start blogging with admin privileges!